Workshops

 You can tell me if you have a favourite technique or a particular technique you have tried and want to perfect.
 Perhaps there are certain paper surfaces you want to try.
 This is your opportunity to tell me what you want to achieve on your pastel painting journey now you are no longer a beginner.

-This promises to be a really exciting 6 weeks!
+This promises to be really exciting!

 Pastel Techniques